Islands of the Forth: Inner

 Inchkeith is close to the shores of Fife.
 Its history has been dominated by religion, its use as a quarantine and military events (see above).
 It is currently owned by Tom Farmer, founder of Kwikfit, although he doesn't live there.

 Inchmickery lies about 8 km east of Inchkeith and it is about 3.5 km north of the city of Edinburgh.
 It is only about 100 metres by 200 metres in size.
-Rocks known as the Cow and Calf lie to the north and beyond that, about half way to Inchcolm, are the Oxcars, a hazard identified by a permanent light.
+Rocks known as the Cow and Calf lie to the north and beyond that, about halfway to Inchcolm, are the Oxcars, a hazard identified by a permanent light.

 Incholm is the only island in the Firth with a recent resident population, of whom there were two in the 2001 census although there was no usually resident population recorded at the time of the 2011 census.
 There is a resident custodian employed by Historic Scotland who maintains the island and runs the shop during the summer.
 In the 14th century John of Fordun records the name as "Euomonia" (referring to the monasterium Sancti Columbe in insula Euomonia).
 There are various skerries in the sea to the north including Swallow Craig, Car Craig, Meadulse and Craigdimas.

 Inchgarvie's name is from Innis Gharbhaidh which is Scottish Gaelic for "rough island" or possibly "Garbhach's island".
 This island has a long history of fortification and is now incorporated into the Forth Bridge.
 In 1878, foundations for Thomas Bouch's Forth Bridge were laid on Inchgarvie but after the Tay Bridge Disaster these plans were abandoned.
 When construction of the bridge recommenced in 1882, the west end of the island was extended with a pier and used as the foundation for one of the cantilevers.
 The island was also used for a construction office and the castle buildings were re-roofed to accommodate workers.
-Some of the stone from the former castle was used to build the caissons of the bridge."Inchgarvie".
-Gazetteer for Scotland.
-Retrieved 8 September 2010.
+Some of the stone from the former castle was used to build the caissons of the bridge.

 Cramond Island in the Almond estuary is a tidal island that is 7.7 ha in extent and is currently part of the Dalmeny Estate.
 It lies about a mile from the shore and is a popular recreation area.
 The speed with which the water rises can catch visitors unawares, leaving them stranded.

 Alloa Inch is an island in the tidal reaches of the River Forth near Alloa that consists of reed beds and salt marshes.
-There is a derelict farmhouse on the island and the Scottish Wildlife Trust has managed the island as a nature reserve since 1996."Stirling Members Centre" Scottish Wildlife Trust.
-Retrieved 27 December 2010.
+There is a derelict farmhouse on the island and the Scottish Wildlife Trust has managed the island as a nature reserve since 1996.
 Just upstream is the smaller Tullibody Inch – both are part of the Firth of Forth SSSI, which also includes the John Muir Country Park.